SUSE/container-suseconnect/README.md

 <path_on_host>/SCCcredentials:/etc/zypp/credentials.d/SCCcredentials
 ```

 No further change are needed in `Dockerfile`.
-This change is already part of `podman` package on SLES host.

 # License